heikadog/zml/zml.md

 1. DirtyDog (@dirtydog183.bsky.social) is an open zoophile.
 1. Alton (@altonfer.bsky.social) is an open zoophile.
 1. Pupidae (@pupidae.bsky.social) is an open zoophile.
-1. ZNA (@zetanorthamerica.bsky.social) is an open zoophile.
+1. Fluttershy (@zetanorthamerica.bsky.social) is an open zoophile.
 1. Brian the folf (@brianfolf.bsky.social) is an open zoophile.
 1. Newt (@comship.bsky.social) is an open zoophile.
 1. felixx (@stonerpupp.bsky.social) is an open zoophile.